 – I submitted a year’s worth of bank statement just to show I have held the money for a while and that the money really is mine.
 I want them to have no doubt.
 You do not have to do this.
 This was MY preference.
 Your circumstances may be different from mine so nope, you do not have to keep your money for a year.
 Just make sure when asked by the Case Officer where you got your funds, you are able to answer truthfully.

 6. I am turning 31 this 2019, can I still apply?

 – As long as you are still 30 years old on 7 February 2019, you can still apply.

 7. Can I use a Philippine-based medical insurance provider?

 – I think you could but do you not think it is better to use a New Zealand-based one just in case?
 It will be easier to claim against a New Zealand insurance company while in New Zealand.

-8. Is there another payment method other than paying by credit card or debit card with Visa or MasterCard logo?
+8. Is there another payment method other than paying by credit card, debit card, or prepaid card with Visa or MasterCard logo?

 – There is none.
-There is a question on the form whether or not you have a credit card.
+There is a question on the form whether or not you have a Visa or MasterCard card.
 If you answer no, then the system will not let you proceed.

 9. Can I use another person’s credit card or debit card?

 – Yes and please make sure you have the owner’s permission to use it.
 Please also make sure that the card has enough balance.